Why are autistic children sensitive to noise?

 4. Quiet, predictable environments

-Studies repeatedly conclude that children with autism perform best in quieter environments with fewer auditory distractions.
+Studies repeatedly conclude that autistic children perform best in quieter environments with fewer auditory distractions.
 (PMC)

 How can families apply these findings at home?